Working Memory Capacity of ChatGPT: An Empirical Study: Results

-In the four versions of spatial tasks corresponding to the above verbal tasks, same patterns of performance declines were basically replicated (Figure \ref{fig:spatial_results_1}).
-Interestingly, CoT prompting again significantly made the LLM perform better -- this further confirms the hypothesis that the spatial \textit{n}-back task presented to the LLM cannot be solved trivially with string similarity, as previous works on LLMs show that strong gain from CoT prompting is usually only present in tasks requiring advanced reasoning~\cite{wei2022chain}.
+\paragraph{Spatial \textit{n}-back experiments.} In the four versions of spatial tasks corresponding to the above verbal tasks, the same patterns of performance declines were basically replicated (Figure \ref{fig:spatial_results_1}).
+CoT reasoning significantly improved model performance, although overall, the model has a lower working memory capacity in the spatial variants compared to their verbal counterparts.
+We attribute this to the higher difficulty of spatial \textit{n}-back tasks compared to the verbal ones.

 We further evaluated whether the LLM could conduct abstract spatial reasoning.
-Although for both types of abstract reasoning variants the $d'$ was significantly lower than the base version, a closer look into the results shows that it was mainly driven by the disproportionately high false alarm rates in these two variants.
-If we focus on the hit rates, then clearly the LLM was able to conduct some abstract reasoning (Figure \ref{fig:spatial_results_2}).
-Furthermore, in line with our prediction, the LLM performed worse when identical locations are not defined a match, which means more abstract spatial reasoning would be required in this scenario.
+As expected, the working memory capacity of the model when doing abstract reasoning was significantly lower than the base version (Figure \ref{fig:spatial_results_2}).
+Although the abstract reasoning variants haven't been done in human studies, we would expect to see similar decreases in working memory capacity in humans because of the highly cognitively demanding reasoning processes.

 Our explorations on the effect of the grid size on model performance yielded interesting results, too.
-The LLM performed better when the grid size was larger, especially as seen from the hit rate and $d'$ results in Figure \ref{fig:spatial_results_3}.
-One possibility is that when the grid size is larger, there might be less interference between stimulus inputs across trials, so that the LLM can better keep track of the information flow without being confused.
-Future studies should try to explain this phenomenon in more detail and analogous tasks on human participants should be done to test the generalisability of this finding.
+The LLM has a higher working memory capacity when the grid size is larger, as seen from the $d'$ results in Figure \ref{fig:spatial_results_3}.
+One possibility is that when the grid size is larger, there might be less interference between stimulus inputs across trials so that the LLM can better keep track of the information flow without being confused.
+Future studies should try to explain this phenomenon in more detail, and analogous tasks on human participants should be done to test the generalizability.

+\paragraph{Model comparison.} To investigate whether other LLMs exhibit similar performance patterns, we tested 7 other LLMs on the base version of the verbal \textit{n}-back task (Figure~\ref{fig:verbal_all_models}).
+Strikingly, GPT-4, which is arguably the most intelligent LLM today, also possesses a working memory capacity that far exceeds that of other LLMs.
+However, due to the high cost of calling the API of GPT-4, we did not test it with $n > 3$ to determine its exact working memory capacity.
+In contrast, other open-source LLMs (Bloomz-7B, Bloomz-7B1-mt, ChatGLM-6B\_v1.0, ChatGLM-6B\_v1.1, Vicuna-7B, Vicuna-13B), which are considered less capable than GPT-3.5 and GPT-4, have a very low working memory capacity and are nearly indistinguishable from each other.